OneBrokenPixel/darkhexxa_UnityHelpers/README.md

 ```sh
 public GameObject Spawn()
 ```
-Returns a GameObject at the SimplePools position with its own rotation.
+Returns a GameObject at the SimplePool's position with its own rotation.
 ```sh
 public GameObject Spawn( Vector3 position, Quaternion rotation )
 ```
-Returns a GameObject at the position and with the rotation provided.
+Returns a GameObject at the position and rotation specified.

-Once spawned the object can be despawned by passing the game object back with the despawn method.
+Once spawned the GameObject can be despawned by passing the GameObject back to the despawn method.
 ```sh
 public void Despawn(GameObject obj)
 ```